 When we choose a counsellor, we often go for someone who feels safe.
 If we have issues around men, for example, we might choose a female therapist.
 There’s nothing wrong with that – it’s important to recognise if you need that to feel comfortable starting therapy.

 However, sometimes therapy can be really powerful if you choose a therapist whose very person brings up your issues.
-Imagine how transformative a supportive, boundaried relationship with a male therapist could be to the client who has mental health issues around men, for example.
-So before you instinctively choose a comfortable therapist, ask yourself whether the challenging option might serve you better.
+Imagine how transformative a supportive, boundaried relationship with a male therapist could be to a client who has anxiety around men, for example.
+So, before you instinctively choose a comfortable therapist, ask yourself whether the challenging option might serve you better.

 Do you want your therapist to be similar to you?